xigxog/kubefox/docs/concepts/virtual_environments.md

 this process and drastically reduces DevOps overhead while simultaneously increasing the speed at which accommodations can be made for new projects.

 How?
-KubeFox turns the concept of environment on its head.
-Environments become lightweight, malleable, virtual constructs.
+KubeFox turns the concept of "environment" on its head.
+There are two elements of KubeFox environments:

+1. **Environment**

+    KubeFox Environments serve largely as containers for environment variables and secrets that will be shared across KubeFox Virtual Environments (VEs).

+    Environments often map to Kubernetes namespaces and traditionaal environments.

+2. **Virtual Environments**

+    KubeFox Virtual Environments are wholly different and we'll delve into their capabilities on this page.

+    When KubeFox VEs are defined, their definitions must include a reference to the Environment to which they belong.

+    VEs can include overrides to environment variables present in the Environment.

+KubeFox VEs are lightweight, malleable, virtual.
+They are also runtime constructs.
 Custom configurations
 (consisting of environment variables and secrets) can be created and deployed easily  - either alongside a developer’s modifications or independently.
 In effect, it appears to the developer that their code is running inside a private